CLEMSON UNIVERSITY INFECTION CONTROL PROTOCOL

 Disinfection.
 Disinfection is generally a less lethal process than sterilization.
 It eliminates nearly all recognized pathogenic microorganisms but not necessarily all microbial forms (e.g., bacterial spores) on inanimate objects.
 Disinfection does not ensure an “overkill’’ and therefore lacks the margin of safety achieved by sterilization procedures.
 The effectiveness of a disinfection procedure is controlled significantly by a number of factors, each one of which may have a pronounced effect on the end result.
 Among these are: the nature and number of contaminating microorganisms (especially the presence of bacterial spores); the amount of organic matter present (e.g., soil, feces, and blood); the type and condition of instruments, devices, and materials to be disinfected; the temperature.

 Sterilization.
-Any item, device, or solution is considered to be sterile when it is completely free of all living microorganisms and viruses.
+Any item, device, or solution is considered to be sterile when it is completely free of all living microorganisms, endospores and replication competent viruses.
 The definition is categorical and absolute (i.e., an item is either sterile or it is not).
 A sterilization procedure is one that kills all microorganisms, including high numbers of bacterial endospores.
 Sterilization can be accomplished by heat, ethylene oxide gas, hydrogen peroxide gas, plasma, ozone, and radiation (in industry).
 From an operational standpoint, a sterilization procedure cannot be categorically defined.
 Rather, the procedure is defined as a process, after which the probability of a microorganism surviving on an item subjected to treatment is less than one in one million (10-6).
 This is referred to as the “sterility assurance level.”

 Incineration is complete combustion of the waste and packaging to carbonized or mineralized ash.